ganelson/inweb/guide/Chapter 4/InwebClassic Notation.md

 	= (html fireworks.html)

-Text can also be drawn from an external file:

-	= (text from FILE)

-	= (text from FILE as code)

-	= (text from FILE as LANGUAGE)

-And the word `text` can be prefaced with either or both of the keywords `hyperlinked` and `undisplayed`.
-The note `as code` means to syntax-colour the material with the conventions of the language used by the program in the current web; `as LANGUAGE` says to use that language instead.

-Similarly, we can have downloads:

-	= (download alice.crt "certificate file")

-The file to download, in this case `alice.crt`, must be placed in a `Downloads` subdirectory of the web.
-The explanatory text — usually just an indication of what sort of file this is — is optional.

 A carousel is a slide-show of (usually but not always) figures; there's a set of slides with captions, only one of which is visible at a time.